du5t/spaceship/spaceship-schema.md

 ## schema

-### travelers, pilots, residents
+### travellers, pilots, residents

+travellers are the people of cypherspace--its performative atoms.

 **key characteristics:**

-- travelers are people (agnostic to embodiment)
+- travellers are people (agnostic to their particular embodiment)
-- travelers operate spaceships
+- travellers operate spaceships
-- travelers are identified by transmitted IDs (e.g. public keys) whose transmission they control
+- travellers are identified by transmitted IDs (e.g. public keys) whose transmission they control through spaceships

-travelers and residents pilot spaceships. they transmit messages that identify their crafts uniquely whenever they visit orbitals in different galaxies--but they choose what to send and where to send it.
+travellers and residents pilot spaceships. they transmit messages that identify their crafts uniquely whenever they visit orbitals in different galaxies--but they choose what to send and where to send it.